Crawl Space Vapor Barrier Installation

 Should insulation be replaced when a vapor barrier is installed?

-Do I still need an inspection before vapor barrier installation?
+Do I need an inspection before installation?

-Schedule a Crawl Space Vapor Barrier Inspection
+Schedule Your Crawl Space Vapor Barrier Inspection

 Contact Attic Doctor